deathbeds/jupyak/README.md

   - https://github.com/jupyterlite/jupyterlite
   - https://github.com/jupyterlite/pyodide-kernel

+Additionally, a single GitHub gist can be used as the contents of the preview site, and can further configure the build- and runtime behavior of JupyterLite by providing a custom `jupyter_lite_config.json` and/or `jupyter-lite.json`.

-## what does it not build?
+## what does it _not_ build?

-A few more things that _could_ be built, and might be interesting to evaluate a PR stack.
+A few more things _could_ be built, and might be interesting to evaluate a PR stack, ar note.
 However, each of these would come at the expense of a lower chance of a usable JupyterLite site at the end of each PR build.
 These include:

 - test reports
 - examples
 - per-project documentation
 - lint reports
 - anything that doesn't work in the browser
-- anything that requires a compiler
+- anything that requires a `c`/`rust`/`emscripten` compiler or other heavy dependencies such as `pandas`

 [issues]: https://github.com/deathbeds/jupyak/issues
 [pulls]: https://github.com/deathbeds/jupyak/pulls